-The correct derivations for the bones and muscles of the head and body are as follows:
+So here are the correct derivations for the bones and muscles of the head and body:

 - The bones of the head are derived from neural crest.

 - The bones of the rest of the body (everything except the head) are derived from paraxial mesoderm.

 - The muscles of the entire body (including the head and the rest of the body) are derived from paraxial mesoderm.